Elsie Carrington had a sharp wit that belied her 100 years and was not afraid to speak frankly on any subject.

 She worked for Cave Shepherd and Company Limited and Forgarty’s making wedding veils, bridal floral arrangements and other wedding paraphernalia.
 When she became a mother, Elsie was a stay-at-home mom while Stanley, then employed at the National Housing Corporation, supported his family.

-A strict disciplinarian, Elsie is still a “stickler” for persons being presentable and displaying good manners.
+A strict disciplinarian, Elsie was still a “stickler” for persons being presentable and displaying good manners.

-A devout worshipper at Ebenezer Gospel Hall, on Crumpton Street, she is the oldest and longest member of the church and received a bouquet from the pastor and members of the church.
+A devout worshipper at Ebenezer Gospel Hall, on Crumpton Street, she was the oldest and longest member of the church and received a bouquet from the pastor and members of the church.

-Elsie has a hearty appetite and still enjoys steam pudding, stuffing, sweet potato, yam and the occasional piece of fried chicken.
+Elsie had a hearty appetite and enjoyed steam pudding, stuffing, sweet potato, yam and the occasional piece of fried chicken.

-She enjoys watching television and listening to the call-in programme.
+She enjoyed watching television and listening to the call-in programme.

-Elsie also has six grandchildren, three great-grandchildren and one great-great grandchild.
+Elsie also had six grandchildren, three great-grandchildren and one great-great grandchild.